Last Updated: February 2026

 Dosage guidelines by weight generally follow this pattern: small dogs under 20 pounds do well with 1-5 billion CFUs per day, medium dogs from 20-50 pounds with 5-10 billion CFUs, and large dogs over 50 pounds with 10-20 billion CFUs.
 These are general guidelines — always follow the specific product's recommendations or your vet's advice.

 Choose the right format.
 Powder probiotics mixed into food are the easiest for sick dogs to tolerate — they don't require chewing (which many dogs with upset stomachs resist) and the powder format means the probiotics encounter the intestinal lining faster without needing to dissolve first.
 Chews are convenient for maintenance but during active diarrhea, powders are typically better absorbed.
-Capsules can be opened and sprinkled on food if your dog won't swallow them.
+Scoops can be opened and sprinkled on food if your dog won't swallow them.

 When Probiotics Aren't Enough: Signs to See the Vet